 Generate captions and transcripts

-Generate your own captions and transcripts for videos where the spoken language is English (US).
-Navigate to the Video settings panel and select Generate captions.
+Video owners can generate transcript and captions file for videos spoken in 28 different languages and locales.
+To generate a transcript and captions navigate to the Video settings panel and select Generate.
 This feature is enabled by default but can be disabled via tenant- and site-level settings using the Media Transcription property within PowerShell.

 Once your file has been generated, you can follow the same steps for turning on Captions and Transcripts.